makushatnik/devops-course/animals_sounds/README.md

 3. The number of times it sounded it
 ***

+## Preparing
 Before you run an Ansible playbook, you need to create:
 1. **hosts.txt** file with servers available to you,
 2. **.vault_pass** file to be able to run an Ansible script.

-You need to run commands:
-sudo apt install python3-venv

-python3 -m venv venv
-source venv/bin/activate

-pip install Flask

-export FLASK_APP=hello.py
-flask run

-deactivate
+That very file must contain:
+6a79f43c43815a718c69a4fad17af0891cbdd9a4

+## Ansible
+After that you can run Ansible script:
+`ansible-playbook playbook.yml --vault-password-file=.vault_pass`

 ### Further development:
 Check that Application works as a service.
-Find out a standart to deploy.
+Check that POST requests redirected to HTTPS correctly.
+Animal object serialization.